hds-sandbox/bulk_RNAseq_course/develop/08c_FA_GSEA.md

 <img src="./img/08c_FA_GSEA/pathway_analysis.png" width="500" style="display: block; margin: auto;" />

 Pathway topology analysis often takes into account gene interaction information along with the fold changes and adjusted p-values from differential expression analysis to identify dysregulated pathways.
 Depending on the tool, pathway topology tools explore how genes interact with each other (e.g. activation, inhibition, phosphorylation, ubiquitination, etc.) to determine the pathway-level statistics.
 Pathway topology-based methods utilize the number and type of interactions between gene product (our DE genes) and other gene products to infer gene function or pathway association.

 For instance, the [SPIA (Signaling Pathway Impact Analysis)](http://bioconductor.org/packages/release/bioc/html/SPIA.html) tool can be used to integrate the lists of differentially expressed genes, their fold changes, and pathway topology to identify affected pathways.

 ### Co-expression clustering

 Co-expression clustering is often used to identify genes of novel pathways or networks by grouping genes together based on similar trends in expression.
 These tools are useful in identifying genes in a pathway, when their participation in a pathway and/or the pathway itself is unknown.
-These tools cluster genes with similar expression patterns to create ‘modules’ of co-expressed genes which often reflect functionally similar groups of genes.
-These ‘modules’ can then be compared across conditions or in a time-course experiment to identify any biologically relevant pathway or network information.
+These tools cluster genes with similar expression patterns to create 'modules' of co-expressed genes which often reflect functionally similar groups of genes.
+These 'modules' can then be compared across conditions or in a time-course experiment to identify any biologically relevant pathway or network information.

 You can visualize co-expression clustering using heatmaps, which should be viewed as suggestive only; serious classification of genes needs better methods.